UKCloud/documentation/articles/connectivity/conn-faq-n3.md

 HSCN is now avaialble from UKCloud, and N3 is no longer available to purchase except in extenuating circumstances.

-N3 officially ceases to exist in August 2020, however in line with NHD Digital guidance for private organisations UKCloud will be terminating its N3 connection in January 2019
+N3 officially ceases to exist in August 2020, however in line with NHS Digital guidance for private organisations UKCloud will be terminating its N3 connection in January 2019

 ### What does 'N3 aggregator' status mean to UKCloud?